sarlijes/FriendFace/README.md

 Keywords: Java, Thymeleaf, Spring Boot, Hibernate, Lombok, Bootstrap, CSS, H2

 FriendFace is a solo social media project.
 It was a course project for the "Server-side web development Java" course at Helsinki Open Uni.
+The purpose of the exercice was to re-create a Facebook of it's early times.

 It allows registered users to: